rc0r/afl-utils/README.md

     afl-multicore -c target-multicore.conf add 4
     afl-multicore -c target-multicore.conf resume 20

-Target settings and afl options are configured in an INI-like configuration file.
+Target settings and afl options are configured in a JSON configuration file.
 The most simple configuration may look something like:

-    [afl.dirs]
+    {
-    input = ./in
+        "input": "./in",
-    output = ./out
+        "output": "./out",

-    [target]
+        "target": "~/bin/target",
-    target = ~/bin/target
+        "cmdline": "--target-opt"
-    cmdline = --target-opt
+    }

 Of course a lot more settings can be configured, some of these settings are: